yuamignoni/yuamignoni/README.md

 Back End Development and APIs

+Node.js by Rocketseat

 #### Working on the following cerficates:

-NODE.JS in Rocketseat's Ignite.
+React.js by Rocketseat